 - Place your cookie dough balls on a lined baking sheet or reusable mat, leaving at least an inch of space in between each cookie.

-- Place the cookie sheet in the freezer to set for 30 minutes and preheat your oven 325°F.
+- Place the cookie sheet with your cookie dough in the refrigerator to set for 2 hours and preheat your oven 325°F.

 Pro Tips